 Vennebroek Academic Services

 Vennebroek Academic Services (VAS) is a consultancy, training & coaching company aimed at higher education.
-In addition, VAS develops, conducts, and facilitates educational programmes in the social sciences.
+VAS develops and conducts research-based educational programmes, and international interim / project management.

 With more than 9,000 employees and sales of 7.6 billion Euro, EWE is one of the largest utility companies in Germany with activities in three key sectors: energy, telecommunications and information technology.
 By bringing these three areas together under one roof, EWE is well placed to develop and operate intelligent energy systems.
 Thanks to its range of innovative products for private and corporate customers, EWE is shaping the energy supply of tomorrow with sustainability, efficiency and reliability.
 In the field of sustainability main topics are: smart grid, power generation (virtual power plants, fuel cells at home), household (smart storage- and energy management systems) and green mobility.